Bed bugs vs Dust mites - What Bit You?

 Diet: They feed on house dust and your dead skin cells.
 And your pet's dead skin cells.

-Habitat: They can live in your mattress, upholstered furniture, carpet.
+Habitat: They can live in your mattress, upholstered furniture, or carpet.

 Visible to the naked eye: No, you cannot see dust mites with a naked eye.